jyoung0613/taskmaster-pro/README.md

 # taskmaster-pro

-#Program to help manage your lifes daily tasks
+# Program to help manage all of life's daily tasks

-#Allows for detailed descriptive tasks
+# Allows for detailed descriptive tasks

-#github.com/jyoung0613/taskmaster-pro/
+# github.com/jyoung0613/taskmaster-pro/